companieshouse/chs-dev/README.md

   regardless of when it was previously run
 * `CHS_DEV_FORCE_ECR_CHECK` - when set will always run ECR login before running up
+* `GITHUB_PAT` - when supplied will use the PAT value to authenticate with Github to reduce the likelihood of encountering rate limits when interacting with GitHub's API.

 ### Service configuration